Azmat1177/LLM-Replication/README.md

 **without re-running any inference**:

-This re-derives, from the raw JSONL files, every number in the paper, dataset counts, all six models' RQ1-RQ5 results, the bootstrap-independent statistics, the McNemar shared-set accounting, the RQ3 distinct-score counts, the RQ4 normalised rates and the 27-strategy arithmetic, and the per-task configuration, and prints PASS/FAIL for each.
+This re-derives, from the raw JSONL files, every number in the paper, dataset counts, all five models' RQ1-RQ5 results, the bootstrap-independent statistics, the McNemar shared-set accounting, the RQ3 distinct-score counts, the RQ4 normalised rates and the 27-strategy arithmetic, and the per-task configuration, and prints PASS/FAIL for each.
 It exits 0 when all checks pass.